cyberark/Conjur-Store-n-Fetch/README.md

 1. A terminal application.
 [Hyper](https://hyper.is/) is a nice one.
 2. The Docker CE package.
 Visit the [Docker website][docker-ce] and scroll down to find the download for your operating system.
+3. The `jq` JSON processor.
+Download from [its website][jq].
 3. An account on the CyberArk Conjur Evaluation service.
 Sign up here: (PLACEHOLDER: embed widget for creating an account)

 [docker-ce]: https://www.docker.com/community-edition
 [jq]: https://stedolan.github.io/jq/download/